 The Nautilus has become a metaphor for growth, evolution, expansion and renewal - the stages each individual passes through life.

 Our students are not just learning, but they are growing and changing and becoming valuable members of our community.

 Nautilus College uses the ALESCO model of alternative schooling pioneered by WEA Hunter in 2002 (the former Workers Education Association in Newcastle) and since then has proven to be a successful model for many young people across NSW who are ready and willing to take control of their own learning and their future.
 Alesco now works with and supports nine ‘sister schools’ in NSW auspiced through local Community Colleges.
 It is not politically or religiously affiliated.

 Many students find today's traditional school setting of highly structured timetable and academic pressure too much, while not feeling they can explore areas of life that they would like to pursue.
 They are challenged by sitting in ordered classrooms all day and having to move from one academic subject to another.

 Nautilus turns that upside down and allows learners to find their passions and explore options.
 The whole program is much less formal, but still very serious about supporting students to find their individual learning pathway.
-Parents who have been frustrated with mainstream schooling's inflexibility will find this alternative approach creates a whole new atmosphere of hope and personal development for their children.

 Activities such as film making and outdoor recreation, tourism and hospitality, music and information technology and innovation will all form the basis of strong learning programs enhanced with many outdoor experiences and field trips to different learning sites.
 This will give students the opportunity to explore different areas of life while also meeting the requirements of the NSW Education Standards Authority (previously BOSTES).